Muhammad-Darwin-Yunus/SQL50-LeetCode/README.md

 # SQL50-LeetCode Muhammad Darwin Yunus

 Welcome to the Leetcode SQL 50 Questions repository written by Muhammad Darwin Yunus!
 Here, I will be hosting solutions for SQL 50 from LeetCode.
-This repository contains SQL code for a web scraping project.

 The SQL 50 test contains 3 levels, namely Easy, Medium, and Hard.